BenjaminG-Dreams/creating-azure-vm/README.md

 ![Screenshot 2025-01-28 203522](https://github.com/user-attachments/assets/e4d75f47-1d7d-4ae3-ba44-6f3d14508b79)

 <p>
 Now, navigate to the Resource Group page by either typing the name in the search bar or choosing the button at the homepage of the Azure portal.
 Secondly, create a new resource group and name it whatever you would like.
 For this tutorial I will be using "RG-2".
-After this select the region that is closest to you, I will be using "West US 2".
+After this select the region that is closest to you, I will be using "east US 2".
 When finished, press "Review + create" button at the bottom left of the screen.
 Lastly, press create.
 </p>
 <br />